fengpeng-yue/ASRTTS/README.md

 Go to egs/librispeech/asr1 and egs/libritts/tts, run ./pretrain_asr.sh and ./pretrain_tts.sh
 # Joint training
 You should download [TED-LIUM-1](http://www.openslr.org/7/) manually.
-Go to egs/tedlium and run ./joint_training.sh
+Go to egs/tedlium.
+You should run ./prepare_data.sh for preparing json file for training and then run ./joint_training.sh.